-Libero® SoC v12.2 or Later
+Libero® SoC v2021.2

 Chip Planner User Guide

 Introduction

 Chip Planner is a graphical interface tool that provides a Chip View and a Netlist View of your designs.

 The Chip View allows you to create regions, edit regions, and make logic assignments to regions.
 It is a floorplanning tool used to improve the timing performance and routability of your design by providing maximum control over your design object placement.